epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-bugfixing/order-processor/java/README.md

 - Submit the question
 - Open the project code-bugfixing/order-processor/java
 - Open the OrderProcessor class
-- Change the findOrders method to the suggested method
+- Change the calculateMostPopularProduct method to the suggested method

 </details>
 <details>